 - Has not claimed a homestead property tax exemption for the 2022 property tax year.

 The amount of the credit is $1,000 for a qualifying senior with federal AGI that is $25,000 or less.
 For every $500 of AGI above $25,000, the amount of the credit is reduced by $10.
-In the case of 2 taxpayers who share the same primary residence and who may legally file a joint return but actually file separate returns, both taxpayers may claim the credit, but the maximum credit for each is $500 and, for every $500 of adjusted gross income above $25,000, the amount of the credit is reduced by $5.
-Notwithstanding these limits, a taxpayer who also qualifies for a property tax and rent assistance grant or heat assistance grant during calendar year 2022 is eligible to receive the full credit without an income-based reduction.
+In the case of 2 taxpayers who share the same primary residence and who may legally file a joint return but actually file separate returns, both taxpayers may claim the credit, but the maximum credit for each taxpayer is $500 and, for every $500 of adjusted gross income above $25,000, the amount of the credit is reduced by $5.
+Notwithstanding the income-based reductions in the allowable credit amount, a taxpayer who also qualifies for a property tax and rent assistance grant or heat assistance grant during calendar year 2022 is eligible to receive the full credit.